 Mice are most active at night, so seeing a mouse during the day could indicate a more significant problem.
 This is because mice nest in groups and sleep during the day.
 If the nest is overrun or overcrowded, a mouse might seek another place to sleep for the day.
-If you see a mouse on its own during the day, it’s best to start looking for its nest to ensure it truly is alone.
+If you see a mouse on its own during the day, it’s best to start looking for its nest to ensure it is alone.

 A single mouse isn’t going to cause a lot of damage to your living spaces.
 These animals are tiny and can only do so much on their own.
 However, if you have more than a couple of mice living in your home, you’ll likely notice signs.
-Below you’ll find four ways to estimate if you have more than one mouse living in your house.
+Below you’ll find four ways to estimate if you have more than one mouse in your house.

 Look at the Droppings

 The biggest indicator of having a mouse problem is finding mouse droppings.
 This can also give you the best idea of how many mice you’re dealing with.
 A single mouse isn’t going to leave a large number of droppings behind.
-If you see an excessive amount of droppings, this could be a clue that you’re living with more than one or two mice.
+If you see excessive droppings, this could be a clue that you’re living with more than one or two mice.